SeaQLe/SeaQLe/README.md

 ## Hi there 👋

-👋 Hi!
-I’m a real human (not a GitHub bot) who enjoys building things and learning along the way. 💡

 💻 Lately, I’ve been working on a personal project that’s slowly coming together, which has been really fun!